32. Il Sacro Romano Impero

 The Holy Roman Empire

 With the coronation of Charlemagne, not only did the Roman Empire re-emerged on the surface of the diluvial waters of the barbarian invasions, but also the title of Imperator, which designated the head of the Roman military initiatic organization.
 As already mentioned in the preceding chapters, Augustus was the founder of the Empire.
 Under his direction, the initiatic structure of the equites was conveniently laid over the former Republican institutions with the purpose of preserving them.
-Thus, the head of the chivalry initiatic hierarchy directly assumed ad interim the supreme power of the State, which the exterior political institutions were no longer able to exercise.
+Thus, the head of the chivalry initiatic hierarchy directly assumed ad interim the supreme power of the State, which the exterior political institutions were no longer able to exercise1.

 The office of Imperator then passed down in an inconspicuous guise within the initiatic military organizations of Roman or Gallo-Roman patrician descent and the Senate of the city of Rome.
-But on the Christmas night of 800, the Imperator came out into the open to take control of the barbarian Christianity and to superimpose the Holy Roman Empire to the Frankish and Lombard Kingdoms, to the Saxon, Avarian, Galician, Asturian, Scottish Princedoms and to other domains, unifying different temporal institutions into a universal monarchy.
+But on the Christmas night of 800, the Imperator came out into the open to take control of the barbarian Christianity and to superimpose the Holy Roman Empire2 to the Frankish and Lombard Kingdoms, to the Saxon, Avarian, Galician, Asturian, Scottish Princedoms and to other domains, unifying different temporal institutions into a universal monarchy.

-In ancient Roman tradition, the term Regnum designated the sacred organization of the Republic.
+In ancient Roman tradition, the term Regnum designated the sacred organization of the Republic3.
 The Regnum, although limited within a specific territory, was considered unique and universal, extending the spiritual benefits of the cosmic order guaranteed by it to the most remote corners of the Earth.
 The Regnum was the direct heir of the Realm of Saturn, the King of the Golden Age (Satya yuga).
 With the establishment of the consular government, the title of Rex was reduced to its simple ritual function (Rex sacrorum), annulling all other sacred and temporal powers that originally came with it.
 In this way, in the traditional functions of the Patricius Romanus began to arise the distinction between the sacred and the “profane” powers, a tendency that with the passage of the centuries invariably diminished the charismatic and spiritual characteristics of the Patriciate in favor of the temporal ones.

 The territorial expansion of Rome, together with the weakening of the role of the Rex sacrorum, made evident the existence of a multiplicity of kingdoms that came to federate under the Roman rule.
 It was almost as if the primordial Regnum had shattered into a multitude of monarchies that, without any universal function, were instead keeping each other within bounds.
 With the Empire, Augustus restored the universality of the Regnum.
 The same happened when the Holy Roman Empire was founded.
-Thus, the Empire, in Western civilization, was always propelled by a sense of restoration of the primordial Kingdom following the crushing caused by the tribulations of the Iron Age (Kali yuga).
+Thus, the Empire, in Western civilization, was always propelled by a sense of restoration of the primordial Kingdom following the crushing caused by the tribulations of the Iron Age (Kali yuga)4.

 The coronation ritual of Charlemagne ended with the act of submission of the Pope.
 In this way the Pope assumed the role of religious consecrator of the Emperor, privilege of his priestly status, declaring at the same time his submission to the Empire.
 In turn, the Emperor assumed the role of protector, guarantor of the faith and supreme judge of the Church, putting at the same time faith in the Pope as ritualist.
 As Protector Fidei (protector of religion), Charles played his function as a warrior who defended Christianity from the Arian barbarians, from the followers of the Germanic and Avarian shamanism, and from the Islamic aggression.
 As guarantor of the faith, he intervened to defend the Christian doctrine from distortions and heresies.
 It was he who took the correct stand in the Iconoclastic controversy, even against the confused opinion of Leo III.
-It was he who intervened in support of the doctrine of the Filioque in the Nicene Creed, overcoming the Pope’s incapacity to take any theological position.
+It was he who intervened in support of the doctrine of the Filioque in the Nicene Creed5, overcoming the Pope’s incapacity to take any theological position.
 Like Constantine before him and his contemporary Basileis of Byzantium, he convened and presided over the bishop’s councils.
 It was he who, as the supreme justice, judged, punished or absolved Popes, bishops, priests and lay people accused of transgressions, crimes and heresy, carrying on the mission of correction of the clergy and of the re-Christianization of Europe undertaken by St. Boniface.
 He was scrupulous and loyal to his universal function.

 The Pope, in turn, ritually guaranteed the sacredness of Christendom and of the Empire.
-However, the bishop of Rome took advantage of the rebirth of the Western Roman Empire to break the bond of dependence on the Byzantine Emperor that he had maintained until then.
+However, the bishop of Rome took advantage of the rebirth of the Western Roman Empire to break the bond of dependence on the Byzantine Emperor6 that he had maintained until then.
 But even more, he took advantage of the situation to distance himself from the Greek bishops of the Eastern Empire, whom until then he had to regard as his peers, if not even superior to him in wisdom.
 In fact, in Latin Europe, the Pope, with the excuse that his see was the charismatic capital of the Roman Empire, had already placed the bishops and archbishops of Italy, Gaul, Germany, Britain and Spain in a state of subjection.
 In this way the “Petrine primacy” was definitively sanctioned.
 However, even before the Restauratio Imperii (Empire restoration), the Papal Court had already circulated the so-called Donation of Constantine, that forged document that legitimized the birth of a Papal State, in which the superiority of the Pope of Rome over all Christian ecclesiastical hierarchies and even over the very Emperor was falsely affirmed.
-Therefore, the declaration of the Pope’s subjection to Charlemagne could not be considered sincere.
-In fact, in the early years of the 9th century the Papal Court secretly began to circulate other false documents, fraudulently dated to previous centuries, known as Decretales.
+Therefore, the declaration of the Pope’s subjection to Charlemagne could not be considered sincere7.
+In fact, in the early years of the 9th century the Papal Court secretly began to circulate other false documents, fraudulently dated to previous centuries, known as Decretales8.
 In these documents it was insinuated that the Imperial Authority depended exclusively on the Papal consecration, therefore the Pope had to be considered superior to the Emperor.
 In the same way that the Pope could consecrate Emperor a King, so could also deconsecrate him with the excommunication.
 But until Charles was alive these claims remained prudently concealed.
 They began to spread slowly only with his successors, who certainly did not show the same determination and interior strength of Charlemagne.

 Finally, Charles began to shape the social constitution of his Empire by modeling it on the structure of the initiatic organization of which he was the Grandmaster (lat.
 Imperator, sskr. mahāsvāmī).
 With him and his successors the Empire assumed a new administrative configuration that went down in history with the name of Feudalism.